tywalch/electrodb/README.md

 }
 ```

-**"named" (default):** By default, ElectroDB will deconstruct the LastEvaluatedKey returned by the DocClient into it's individual facet parts.
+**"named" (default):** By default, ElectroDB will deconstruct the LastEvaluatedKey returned by the DocClient into it's individual composite attribute parts.
 The "named" option, chosen by default, also includes the Entity's column "identifiers" -- this is useful with Services where destructured pagers may be identical between more than one Entity in that Service.

 ```javascript
 // {pager: "named"} | {pager: undefined}